LeClubSandwichStudio/LaCOOLBoard/README.md

 ### Configuration files

-The COOL Board embedded software make heavy use of the SPIFFS for storing its configuration and data files.
+The COOL Board embedded software makes heavy use of the SPIFFS for storing its configuration and data files.
 Here is a description of the configuration files and keys.

 #### `coolBoardConfig.json`